 Brown vs. Black Leather Jacket

-When it comes to choosing between a brown or black leather jacket, most men will go for the predictable options – black.
-A black jacket is cool, I’m not disputing that at all… if you want to look like everyone else.
-And come on guys, that’s not fun at all.
+When it comes to choosing between a brown or black leather jacket, most men will go for the easiest option - black.
+A black jacket is cool, I'm not disputing that at all.
+It's effortless, versatile and will give you that instant sense of style.
+But brown, why not give it a go?

-A brown leather jacket is often overlooked by the fashion folk in favour of its boring (but no less amazing) brother in black.
-But the secret with a brown jacket is that it’s just as versatile as the black variety and almost more stylish.
+A brown leather jacket is often overlooked by the fashion folk in favour of its brother in black.
+But the secret with a brown jacket is that it can be just as versatile as the black variety and sometimes even more stylish.
 And, even better, it helps you to stand out against the leather-clad crowd.

 Your leather jacket can be used to tone down the more fashion forward pieces in your wardrobe, making them more wearable and also making you more willing to rock your latest addition.
 It can act as a sort of safety blanket that you know looks good on top, ensuring that what lies beneath will too, by default, look equally as awesome.

 You know what most people don't realise?
 The brown leather jacket actually came first.
 Yep, there's a little pub fact for you to impress your mates with later.

 The flying jackets, or "Bombers" as they were nicknamed, were worn by members of the military and aviators during the Second World War, having already been adopted by the German aviation in the First World War.
 They were brown and insulated and were worn just to keep the pilot warm and protect them, rather than to look good.

 So then the 1950s came around when leather jackets became a symbol of rebellion, a mark of the badass and definite misbehaviour of the wearer.
 As the uniform of rockers, think Debbie Harry and the Ramones, teenagers across the land adopted the jacket as their armour against the outside world that just didn't understand their angst.